AbhinavA10/ML-courses/Into-DL-Kaggle/README.md

 # validation loss over the previous 20 epochs, then stop the training
 # and keep the best model we found
 early_stopping = EarlyStopping(
-    min_delta=0.001, # minimium amount of change to count as an improvement patience=20, # how many epochs to wait before stopping restore_best_weights=True, # Also restores best weights )
+    min_delta=0.001, # minimum amount of change to count as an improvement patience=20, # how many epochs to wait before stopping restore_best_weights=True, # Also restores best weights )